haroonalhadisk/video-transcriber-app/Readme.md

 1. **Audio Extraction**: Uses FFmpeg to extract the audio track from the video file
 2. **Speech Recognition**: Processes the audio with OpenAI's Whisper model
 3. **AI Processing**: (Optional) Sends the transcript to Groq API for summarization and title generation
+4. **Instagram Download**: (Optional) Uses Instaloader to download videos from Instagram posts and reels
-4. **Threading**: Runs transcription in a background thread to keep the UI responsive
+5. **Threading**: Runs transcription in a background thread to keep the UI responsive
-5. **Progress Updates**: Regularly updates the UI with the current status
+6. **Progress Updates**: Regularly updates the UI with the current status
-6. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
+7. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
-7. **Notion API**: Connects to Notion's API to add transcriptions as database entries
+8. **Notion API**: Connects to Notion's API to add transcriptions as database entries

 ### Components